 Check your spelling and grammar!

 The types of images you use will definitely depend on the type of business that you have.
-For example, if you rung a photography business, it’s kind of a no-brainer that you should have beautifully stunning photos in your posts.
+For example, if you run a photography business, it’s kind of a no-brainer that you should have beautifully stunning photos in your posts.

-Creating quality graphics
+Create quality graphics

 The best online source for creating gorgeous, clean graphics is Canva.
 They have a wide variety of sizes and make creating graphics extremely easy.
-Even if you’re not a graphic designer.

 SEO for images and graphics